Patricia Weeks

 In April 1988, he was convicted of Patricia's murder and Jabour's murder and sentenced to life in prison without parole.
 It was the first time in Nevada history that someone was convicted of murder without the victim's body.
 He died in prison in 1996; he was never charged in Riley and Shaw's disappearances.

-None of the bodies of the missing people connected to him have ever been found.
+None of the other missing persons associated with Robert, including his wife Patricia, have ever been found.
 He was interested in mining, and may have dumped them in mine shafts in the Nevada desert.